All photos by Mitch Teemley, except Tulip the bulldog (by Elliot Teemley)

 Elliot couldn’t keep her, because our granddog Thea was already too much pet for their compact apartment.
 So they drove her to a local animal shelter.
 The veterinarian there pronounced Tulip very old and very arthritic.
 But, he said, there were shelter-regulars who might be willing to provide a final home for “this sweet little couch potato.”

 Only one problem: the shelter wouldn’t have an opening until the next day.
 Could Elliot take her for the night?
 “Yes,” our firstborn said without hesitation, because kindness is woven into Elliot’s very being.
 And so they took off work for the day, and asked their significant other to watch Thea.
 Then Elliot and Tulip moved into their old studio space in our basement for the night.
 Tulip was a handful.
 Literally.
 She had to be carried up and down stairs, and was incontinent.
 But her endearingly ugly face had “God’s property” written all over it.
-(Tragically, not everyone can see this.
-My wife Trudy’s friend saw a woman run over a goose and its mate the other day, rather than wait for them to finish crossing the road.)
+(Tragically, not everyone understands this.
+My wife Trudy’s friend saw a woman run over a Canadian goose and its mate the other day, rather than wait for them to finish crossing the road.)

 That Night at Bedtime…